elchininet/shadow-dom-selector/README.md

         // If they are not found after all the retries, it will return an empty NodeList });

-const shadow = asyncQueryShadowRootSelector('article$ div$')
+const shadow = asyncShadowRootQuerySelector('article$ div$')
     .then((shadowRoot) => {
         // Do stuff with the shadowRoot
         // If it is not found after all the retries, it will return null });
 ```

 All these three functions allow you to to specify the amount of retries and the delay between each one of them.
-Consult the API section for more details.
+Consult the [API](#api) section for more details.

 ## Install